-Olympus E-M10 III versus Olympus E-P5
+Olympus E-M10 III vs E-P5

 The Olympus OM-D E-M10 Mark III and the Olympus PEN E-P5 are two digital cameras that were announced, respectively, in August 2017 and May 2013.
 Both the E-M10 III and the E-P5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 15.9 megapixels.

-Body comparison: Olympus E-M10 III vs Olympus E-P5
+Body comparison: Olympus E-M10 III vs E-P5

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is notably smaller (18 percent) than the Olympus E-M10 III.
 However, the E-P5 is slightly heavier (2 percent) than the E-M10 III.
 In this context, it is worth noting that neither the E-M10 III nor the E-P5 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-|Olympus E-M10 III (⇒ rgt)||122 mm||84 mm||50 mm||410 g||330||no||2017||649||latest||check|
+|Olympus E-M10 III»||122 mm||84 mm||50 mm||410 g||330||n||Aug 2017||649||Olympus E-M10 III|

-|Olympus E-P5 (⇒ lft)||122 mm||69 mm||37 mm||420 g||330||no||2013||999||discont.||check|
+|Olympus E-P5«||122 mm||69 mm||37 mm||420 g||330||n||May 2013||999||-||Olympus E-P5|

-Sensor comparison: Olympus E-M10 III vs Olympus E-P5
+Sensor comparison: Olympus E-M10 III vs E-P5

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.